Documents to help prepare you to migrate your Atlassian server products.

 Before attempting a test or production migration, ensure you've completed all of the steps for the Jira Cloud Migration Assistant in the pre-migration checklist.
 The checklist will help you prepare yourself and your data for migration, and ensure you avoid common sources of migration failure.

-f your are on Jira version 8.14, the migration assistant is automatically installed in your server instance.
+If you're on Jira version 8.14, the migration assistant is automatically installed in your server instance.

 Install the Jira Cloud Migration Assistant app (for Jira 7.6 or newer)